 We visited Australia last Christmas and I must say the country is true to its tourism tagline – There is nothing like Australia!
 I witnessed a totally different animal kingdom and plant life there.
-Based on a friend’s suggestion we decided to visit Australia.
+Based on a friend’s suggestion, we visited Australia.
 Australia is a massive continent country – 6th largest country in the world, hence it is important that a lot of planning goes in before visiting the country.

-We realized early on that even in her 15 days tour, we won’t be able to cram too many places.
-With kids we didn’t want to make it too hectic either, so we stuck to top 3 tourist destinations in Australia – Melbourne, Sydney and Cairns.
-We chose these places because a) they were highly recommended and b) they offered completely different weather conditions thereby different experiences in the country.
+We realized early on that even in the 15 days tour, we won’t be able to cram too many places.
+With kids we didn’t want to make it too hectic either, so we stuck to the top 3 tourist destinations in Australia – Melbourne, Sydney and Cairns.
+There were so many places nearby these areas that we wanted to visit, for example, all the places to visit victoria way!
+So we had to make sure we stuck to specific areas.
+We chose these places because a) they were highly recommended and b) they offered completely different weather conditions, thereby different experiences in the country.

-Sydney is everything that a big metro of a developed country is.
-Huge skycrapers, fast-paced life, cosmopolitan crowd and a vibrant harbor!
+If you are visiting Australia, there is no way you will not stop at Sydney for the postcard perfect photo in front of the Opera House.
+It is everything that a big metro of a developed country is.
+Huge skyscrapers, fast-paced life, cosmopolitan crowd and a vibrant harbor!
 The weather in Sydney is sunny all year round.
 The city was bustling with activity when we visited it just after Christmas.
 A few places that shouldn’t be missed when on a tour of Sydney are –Opera House, Sydney Tower, The Sydney Harbor and Blue Mountains.

 Top things to know when visiting Australia